A Bayesian Approach to In-Game Win Probability in Soccer: Introduction

-In-game win probability models have become increasingly popular in a variety of sports over the last decade.
-Nowadays, in-game win probability is widely used in baseball, basketball and American football.
-It has a number of relevant use-cases within these sports' ecosystems.
-First, the win probability added (WPA) metric computes the change in win probability between two consecutive game states.
-It allows one to rate a player's contribution to his team's performance~\cite{pettigrew2015,lindholm2014}, measure the risk-reward balance of coaching decisions~\cite{lock2014,morris2017}, or evaluate in-game decision making~\cite{mcfarlane2019}.
-Second, win probability models can improve the fan experience by telling the story of a game.\footnote{ESPN includes win probability graphs in its match reports for basketball (e.g., \url{http://espn.com/nba/game?gameId=401071795}) and American football (e.g., \url{http://espn.com/nfl/game?gameId=401030972})} For example, they can help identify exciting or influential moments in the game~\cite{schneider2014}, which may be useful for broadcasters looking for game highlights.
-Third, they are relevant to in-game betting scenarios.
-Here, gamblers have the option to continue to bet once an event has started, and adapt their bets depending on how the event is progressing.
-This became a popular betting service in many countries, and is estimated to account for over one-third of online betting gross gambling yield in Britain~\cite{inplaybetting}.
+While this example illustrates the value of in-game win probability models as a "story stat", they also have a multitude of other valuable applications in sports analytics and betting.
+First, whenever any rational analysis is performed on any sport, one is almost inevitably concerned with the impact of either performance or strategy on the probability of winning.
+Hence, the win probability added (WPA) metric --- computed as the change in win probability between two consecutive game states --- is a popular metric to rate a player's contribution to his team's performance~\cite{pettigrew2015,lindholm2014}, measure the risk-reward balance of coaching decisions~\cite{lock2014,morris2017}, or evaluate in-game decision making~\cite{mcfarlane2019}.
+Second, win probability changes can help identify exciting or influential moments in the game~\cite{schneider2014}, which may be useful for broadcasters looking for game highlights~\cite{decroos2017} or to evaluate performance in crucial game situations~\cite{robberechts2019,pettigrew2015}.
+Finally, they are relevant to in-game betting scenarios.
+Here, gamblers have the option to continue to bet once a sports event has started, and adapt their bets depending on how the event is progressing.

-While well established in these American sports, in-game win probability is a relatively new concept in association football.
-It first emerged during the 2018 World Cup when both FiveThirtyEight and Google published such predictions.
-The lack of attention in win probability in association football can probably be attributed to its low-scoring nature and high probability of ties, which makes the construction of a good in-game win probability model significantly harder in comparison to the aforementioned sports.
-Unfortunately, FiveThirtyEight and Google do not provide any details about how they tackled those challenges.
+Nowadays, in-game win probability is widely used as a statistical tool in baseball~\cite{lindsey1961}, basketball~\cite{beuoy2015,ganguly2018} and American football~\cite{burke2010,pelechrinis2017,lock2014}.
+In contrast, it is a relatively new concept in soccer, where it first emerged during the 2018 World Cup when both FiveThirtyEight~\cite{fivethirtyeight2018} and Google published such predictions.
+In December 2019, win probabilities provided by Opta debuted during live broadcasting~\cite{opta2019}.
+Unfortunately, none of these companies provide any details about how they implemented their models.

+The lack of publicly documented win probability models can likely be attributed to the unique challenges that come with modeling these probabilities for soccer.
+In particular, it involves challenges such as capturing the current game state, dealing with stoppage time, the frequent occurrence of ties and changes in momentum.